 - Nextiva Anywhere

-On the other end of the spectrum, RingCentral also breaks their Business VoIP offering down into multiple different plans.
+On the other end of the spectrum, RingCentral pricing includes multiple different plans.
 The power of the cloud PBX helps keep the cost of everything low, while providing robust and premium features at an easy to swallow price point, just like with Nextiva’s service.
 Again, RingCentral Office brings to the table more than just a hosted PBX, but also includes other Unified Communications tools like video conferencing, screen sharing as well as team collaboration tools with the Glip platform.

 This means that beyond the calling capabilities of Business VoIP, your team is also gaining access to one of the best collaborative platforms, and one of our favorite Slack alternatives.
 With RingCentral, users are almost gaining two platforms for the price of one.
 RingCentral also has an impressive list of features, just like Nextiva, for all of their plans.
 Pricing generally differs based on the number of seats your business requires.
 Lets take a closer look at the different plans RingCentral Offers.